 - This system is more expensive to install

 - The long underground piping that this system requires makes installation difficult and even impossible on smaller lots

-- As is with the other systems and appliances that use electricity, they have very limited potential for decreasing greenhouse emissions
+- As is with the other systems and appliances that use electricity, they have minimal potential for decreasing greenhouse emissions

 You can find out more about ground source heat pumps by visiting Natural Resources Canada’s website.

 Lastly, wood stoves are another heating option you can have for your home.
-Whether you are trying to heat a small, well-insulated home or a large open area, wood stoves can do a great heating job.
-In fact, the newer models of wood stoves today can have an efficiency rating of 70%.
-If you are looking for a cheaper option for your home’s primary or supplemental heating, wood stoves can be the wise choice.
+Whether trying to heat a small, well-insulated home or a large open area, wood stoves can do an excellent heating job.
+The newer models of wood stoves today can have an efficiency rating of 70%.
+If you are looking for a cheaper option for your home’s primary or supplemental heating, wood stoves can be a wise choice.

 - Wood is cheaper to purchase as compared to having to use electricity which can be very expensive

-- Any homeowner who can get wood from their own property can make a huge deal of savings
+- Any homeowner who can get wood from their property can make a massive deal of savings

 - Wood is a renewable resource